nikitin-p/pyselectal/README.md

 ## Usage

-`pyselectal` takes one or more alignment files (in the BAM, SAM or [CRAM](https://samtools.github.io/hts-specs/CRAMv3.pdf) format) containing local alignments (i.e., with possible soft-clipping).
+`pyselectal` takes as input one or more alignment files (in the BAM, SAM or [CRAM](https://samtools.github.io/hts-specs/CRAMv3.pdf) format) containing local alignments (i.e., with possible soft-clipping).
 They can be obtained by running, for example, [STAR](https://github.com/alexdobin/STAR) with `--alignEndsType Local` or [HISAT2](https://github.com/DaehwanKimLab/hisat2) / [Bowtie2](https://github.com/BenLangmead/bowtie2) with `--local`.
-The 3′-end mapping pattern is ignored.
-Unmapped reads are never selected.

 ```bash
 pyselectal.py -i FILE[,FILE,...] <mode> [optional arguments]
 ```

-Exactly one mode must be specified: `--select`, `--count`, or `--all`.

-For paired-end input, reads must be name-sorted; use `--name` to sort internally if needed.
+Input is indicated by the mandatory `-i` option and consists of one alignment file or several files separated by commas. `<mode>` is also mandatory and specifies the mode of action (`--select`, `--count`, or `--all`; see below).
+Exactly one mode must be set.
+Additionally, you can provide optional arguments, including the name of the output file or directory.
+See the description of optional arguments below.

 You can also use `pyselectal` with a pipe: